Best Raw Dog Food Suppliers UK: Delivery to Kent & Nationwide [2026]

 Paws For Food (Tunbridge Wells): This local pet shop offers free local delivery with just a £10 minimum spend, which is much more accessible than the large national brands if you want to try small quantities or top up between bigger orders.
 Stock varies, so call ahead to check availability of specific brands.

-BB Pet Supplies (Edenbridge): Located in Edenbridge (TN8 6SL), this shop is a confirmed stockist for Bulmer Pet Foods, a UK frozen raw dog food supplier.
-Good option if you're in the area or want to collect in person.
+BB Pet Supplies (Edenbridge): Located in Edenbridge (TN8 6SL), this shop is a confirmed stockist for Bulmer Pet Foods, a UK frozen raw dog food supplier based in Leicestershire.
+Bulmer's offers a range of complete raw meals including their classic 80/10/10 recipes and premium blends.
+Good option if you're in West Kent or want to collect in person rather than wait for delivery.
+Call ahead to check current stock availability and ask about other raw food brands they carry.

 Bruno's Dinner: Based near the Kent border in the Surrey/West Sussex area (RH6/RH10), Bruno's Dinner delivers frozen raw dog food within approximately a 40-mile radius.
 That covers a good chunk of Kent, particularly the western parts of the county.
 Confirm coverage for your specific postcode when ordering.